Skip to content

 Seagulls at Peters' Drive-In

 This photograph was taken in Calgary at Peters’ Drive-In.
 If you have been there during the summer you will likely know just how many seagulls are scavenging for leftover food.
 After I had finished my meal I noticed that my friend still had a whole bunch of fries.
 Without her permission I used them as seagull bait then chased them away as I snapped some photos.
-My friend wasn’t thrilled at the loss of her fries, but at least the photo is nice.
-At least now we can look back on it and laugh(Opens in new window) .
+My friend wasn’t thrilled at the loss of her fries, but at least the photo is nice and if nothing else we can now look back on it and laugh (Opens in new window).

 Sorrow thumbnail